 Broken to Brilliant – what is it?
-It’s a charity founded by Kate Smith, about domestic violence survivors mentoring other survivors to help rebuild their lives after adversity.
+It’s a charity founded by Kate Crowley-Smith, about domestic violence survivors mentoring other survivors to help rebuild their lives after adversity.
 A cause that resonates on some level with every woman, either because you’ve experienced it in some way in your own life or because you know someone who has or you can just empathise with these women because it just should never happen, but… it does.

 The book, Broken to Brilliant, recounts the stories of ten women’s darkest years of fear and abuse.
 Their stories cover all types of domestic violence situations, how they managed to survive, to eventually successfully escape and rebuild their lives and heal emotionally.
 They are truly courageous and inspirational.
 These women share their real life experiences, providing guidance and assistance for other women experiencing domestic violence and how to re-build their lives.

 They are the stories of women who have had experienced various forms of physical, emotional, mental, sexual, psychological and/or financial abuse.

 Escaping the abuse, staying safe and rebuilding their lives took courage and strength and through this struggle, they had to endure further battles of disbelief, frustration and the bull-shit of bureaucratic red-tape.

 These women are extremely brave, they are mothers, accountants, nurses, managers, models, executive managers, sales trainers and account executives.
 Each at a different stage in re-establishing and recovery, they have banded together to share how they have rebuilt their lives.

 You will enjoy stories of strength and success as they share how to rebuild life after adversity.
 At the end of each story they provide practical steps to pick up the pieces financially, emotionally and/or spiritually to motivate and inspire you.